todom67/puppet_test_kitchen_stuff/docs/linstall.md

 - ### Software platforms
   A linux Kitchen-puppet setup relies on an installation of [Puppet](https://puppet.com/) (including Facter and Hiera), and [Ruby](https://www.ruby-lang.org/en/).
 Additionally, we will need to have git installed for our dev work.

-  - Most Kohls machines have puppet baked in and as such, we can leverage the puppet ruby installation.
+  - Most my_project machines have puppet baked in and as such, we can leverage the puppet ruby installation.
     - Verify ruby installation: from the terminal enter:
             ```bash
             ruby --version; gem --version